chenziao/V1_L5_Model/README.md

-# V1 L5 Model
+# M1ten_thousand

-Ziao Chen
+Ziao Chen, Matt Stroud, Tyler Banks, and Feng Feng

-A ten thousand cell network of the primary visual cortex with 4 unique cell types in layer 5A and 5B: CP, CS, FSI, and LTS.
-This model is modified from M1 ten thousand cell model.
+A ten thousand cell network of the primary motor cortex with 4 unique cell types in layer 5A and 5B: CP, CS, FSI, and LTS.
+Utilizes distance dependent connections for more realism.

 There are 3 experiments to run: